JasonYuan869/AutoWaifuClaimer/README.md

 * Must be focused on the Discord window, so it's not a background process
 * Cannot react to kakera
   * This is because Mudae uses a custom kakera emoji that cannot be entered from the keyboard
+* May potentially break if people spam the bot or the channel

 ## Requirements
 See [`requirements.txt`](./requirements.txt)